3 Ways to Overcome the Financial Empathy Gap in Your Marriage

 She didn't fail to budget.
 Y'all failed to put systems in place to make it harder to deviate from the budget you built together.

-It is almost impossible for us to avoid the influence of emotions on our behavior, so instead, we must acknowledge their impact.
-The empathy gap is primarily an issue that causes us to incorrectly predict our future behavior, which means that understanding that the way we feel, not just rational logic, impacts how we act, we can take emotions into account in our predictions.
+It is almost impossible for us to avoid the influence of emotions on our behavior; therefore, we must acknowledge their impact.
+The empathy gap is primarily an issue that causes us to wrongly predict our future behavior.
+By understanding that our emotions, not just rational logic, impact how we act, we can take emotions into account in our predictions.

 1. Open Communication

-Communication is the cornerstone of any relationship, and this holds especially true regarding finances.
+Communication is the cornerstone of any relationship, and this holds especially true when it comes to finances.
 Often, financial problems arise not from the issue itself but from a need for more open discussion about it.

 Couples should regularly discuss their financial status, goals, and concerns.
-This can involve discussing income, debt, savings, and spending habits.
-Transparency and honesty are crucial and can help avoid miscommunication and misunderstandings.
+Such conversations can involve discussing income, debt, savings, and spending habits.
+Transparency and honesty are crucial, as they can help avoid miscommunication and misunderstandings.

-We have two go-to articles for folks hesitant about having an open conversation with your spouse about money:
+We have two go-to articles for folks hesitant about having an open conversation with their spouse about money:

 What to talk about matters much more than simply talking.
-Putting in place to make good decisions easier and bad decisions harder is far more important.
+Making it easier to make good decisions and harder to make bad ones is far more important.

 2. Devise Systems for Success